 The Board of Education has installed video cameras on school buses to monitor student behavior.
-Actual videorecording of the students on any particular bus will be done on a random-selection basis.

 If a student misbehaves on a bus and his/her actions are recorded, the recording will be submitted to the principal and may be used as evidence of the misbehavior.
 Since these recordings are considered part of a student's record, they can be viewed only in accordance with Federal law.